1. Framework

 1.5 Responsibilities of principals and line managers and panel chair

-For ‘notifiable employment decisions’ principals, line managers and panel chairs:
+For ‘notifiable employment decisions’ principals, hiring managers and panel chairs must:

-• give written notice to unsuccessful applicants regarding:
+- give written notice to unsuccessful applicants that:

-• how a breach claim may be made
+- how a breach claim may be made and

-• seek clearance at the end of the breach claim period before appointment/s are made
+- allow 24 hours for Employee Relations to advise of a breach claim, or seek clearance at the end of the breach claim period before appointment(s) are made

-• suspend a proposed appointment to a vacancy or the transfer of an employee where there is an active breach
+- suspend a proposed appointment to a vacancy or the transfer of an employee where there is an active breach (multiple vacancies can be filled provided at least one is kept vacant)

 Grievance resolution standard

-For ‘reviewable grievance decisions’, principals and line managers at the conclusion of a formal grievance process, will give written notice to complainants and any employee who was the subject of a grievance:
+For ‘reviewable grievance decisions’, principals and line managers at the conclusion of a formal grievance process, must give written notice to complainants and any employee who was the subject of a grievance:

 This notification is also required where the decision results in no action taken.